Vitalos logo

 High

-MCV measures the average volume of red blood cells.
+MCV indicates the average size of red blood cells.

 Complete Blood Count